How To Find An Obituary For A Specific Person in Canada

 Probate Files

-Wills filed with the county probate court may provide exact or estimated death dates.
+Wills filed with the county probate court may provide exact or estimated dates of death.
 Search probate records at the relevant courthouse.

-Searching for an obituary notice of a friend, relative or ancestor requires a targeted approach.
-Follow these tips to improve search success:
+Searching for an obituary notice of a friend, relative, or ancestor requires a targeted approach.
+Follow these five tips to improve search success:

 • Married women may be listed under their spouse’s last name rather than their maiden name.